woohoolabs/yang/README.md

 ### Custom deserialization

-Sometimes you might need to be tricky, and customly deserialize a server response.
-For example if you dispatch a server request internally (within the original request), then you can receive the response body as an array thanks to this feature - so you don't need to serialize at server-side and then deserialize at client-size.
+Sometimes you might need to be tricky to deserialize a server response in a custom way.
+For example, if you dispatch a server request internally (within the original request), then you can receive the response body as an array thanks to this feature - so you don't need to serialize at server-side and then deserialize at client-size.
 If you use Woohoo Labs.
 Yin and a [custom serializer](https://github.com/woohoolabs/yin/#custom-serialization) at server-side, then this is an easy task to do.

-At client-side, if you use Yang with the default [HTTP Clients](#http-clients) then you only have to pass a second constructor argument to them like below:
+At client-side, if you use Yang with the default [HTTP Clients](#http-clients) then you only have to pass a second constructor argument to them like below to take advantage of custom deserialization:

 ```php
 use Http\Adapter\Guzzle6\Client;